oliversiegel/OS_drupal_code_demo/README.md

 ## UI to easily add new and existing taxonomy terms from different vocabularies to nodes via AJAX

+### Goal for project:

-Goal: Create a UI similar to adding tags on stack overflow, or what’s being planned for future Drupal releases, visualized here: https://www.drupal.org/project/drupal/issues/3023298
+Create a UI similar to adding tags on stack overflow, or what’s being planned for future Drupal releases, visualized here: https://www.drupal.org/project/drupal/issues/3023298

 ### Context & disclaimer: